Agnes of God (film): Filming

-Agnes of God was filmed at the former Rockwood Academy in Rockwood, Ontario, Canada and mainly in Montreal, also in Boucherville on the south shore of Montreal (Sainte-Famille church).
+Agnes of God was filmed at the former Rockwood Academy in Rockwood, Ontario and mainly in Montreal, also in Boucherville on the south shore of Montreal (Sainte-Famille church).

+Reaction

 Reception

-Agnes of God was greeted with mixed reviews upon release in 1985 and has a rating of 42% on Rotten Tomatoes based on 31 critics.
-Reviewers praised the performances of Tilly and Bancroft, but felt that there were holes in the plot and movement.
-Gene Siskel said that it played "with some challenging ideas and some sensationalistic events, but ultimately it fails to earn its right to toy with such subjects."
+Agnes of God was greeted with mixed reviews upon release and currently has a rating of 44% on Rotten Tomatoes based on 32 critics.
+Reviewers praised the lead performances, but felt that there were holes in the plot and movement.
+Gene Siskel rated the film 21/2-stars-out-of-4, writing that it played "with some challenging ideas and some sensationalistic events, but ultimately it fails to earn its right to toy with such subjects."
+He singled out the cast for praise: "Fonda does get into character convincingly, which is a major achievement considering what a character she has become in her own right.
+Bancroft is subdued and not maudlin as she is capable of being.
+And Tilly is as other-worldly as one could want.
+But what's lacking is a clear conception on Jewison's part as to what this film is about."
 Roger Ebert similarly sided, giving it one star and saying that though it "deals in the basic materials of a criminal investigation (cynical cops, forensic details, courtroom testimony), it has a seriously clouded agenda."

-The film was a modest financial success, as it grossed $25,627,836 domestically.
+Leonard Maltin had a much more positive response to the film, rating it 31/2-stars-out-of-4, and describing it as "Disturbing, not always satisfying, but electrified by three lead performances, and beautifully photographed by Sven Nykvist."
+Frederic and Mary Ann Brussat of Spirituality & Practice were also enthusiastic: "Norman Jewison has done a fine job translating this work from the stage to the screen.
+He draws out an uncanny performance from Meg Tilly in the lead role and two excellent character portraits from Jane Fonda and Anne Bancroft.
+Cinematographer Sven Nykvist is an old hand at stark religious dramas and his work here creates just the right visual atmosphere for this very impressive drama about the clash between reason and faith."